elidoran/node-nuc/README.md

 Also uses the CLI args and environment values.

-Provides a flexible way to specify configuration values in multiple system places in an inuitive hierarchy.
+Provides a flexible way to specify configuration values in multiple system places in an intuitive hierarchy.
 This allows users and systems to configure values for apps/modules in simple text files as well as override them with CLI args.

 Also provides a `nuc` command, installed globally, to review configuration values